 Academic researchers often start out with the observation that “culture” is a word with a very vague meaning.
 Or rather, a word with lots of different meanings.
 A ground-breaking study by two anthropologists in the 1950s found that there were no less than 164 (!) definitions of the word.
 To understand what intercultural communication is all about, you first need a good grasp of what “culture” refers to.

 When talking about culture in everyday conversation, the word might refer to high-brow interests: intellectualism, literature, the fine arts, etc. “My cousin Peggy’s a real culture vulture.
 She goes to every new opera performance in town, and loves spending her free time at the museum!”

-Or, to get back to the expat context, a globe-trotting friend might chat with you about various national cultures.
+Or, to get back to the international context, a globe-trotting friend might chat with you about various countries.
 “I love the Italian culture,” he would say.
-“Their food is excellent, and they are so much nicer to kids than us back home.”
+“Italian food is excellent, and they are so much nicer to kids in Italy than us back home.”

 One mistake that many people make is to assume that a foreign country’s culture is just this: heritage and arts, food and table manners, social etiquette and family life, festivals and rituals.
 In fact, experts call this assumption one of the dominant myths about culture.